muldis/Muldis_Data_Engine_Reference_DotNet/README.md

 but the author has not tried using **Muldis Reference Engine: .NET** there and so has no customized instructions to offer, but see the above Microsoft .NET Core url.

+# KNOWN ISSUES

+Currently `Muldis.ReferenceEngine.Console.csproj` explicitly references the `Muldis.ReferenceEngine` project as a dependency, but the desire is that it not do so in order that the 2 projects have no hard-coded references to each other at all.
+However, as of 2018 Dec 19, a call in `Console` to `Type.GetType()` will fail to find a user provided class `Muldis.ReferenceEngine.MuseEntrance,Muldis.ReferenceEngine` unless this is done, even though that is assembly-qualified.
+I seem to recall this worked without the explicit `.csproj` dependency on an earlier date, but it isn't now.
+Assistance to make this work is welcome.

 # AUTHOR

 Darren Duncan - darren@DarrenDuncan.net

 # LICENSE AND COPYRIGHT

-**Muldis Reference Engine: .NET** is Copyright © 2015-2018, Muldis Data Systems, Inc.
+**Muldis Reference Engine: .NET** is Copyright © 2015-2019, Muldis Data Systems, Inc.

 [http://www.muldis.com/](http://www.muldis.com/)